Our premium game includes customization of scoring and rules, exclusive news and roster tools, and much more. PLAY NOW

 |by Shawn Krest | CBSSports.com|

-Pirates SP Francisco Liriano strikes out 10 in Friday's loss
+Pirates SP Francisco Liriano struggles in Saturday's start

 |by Sean d'Oliveira | CBSSports.com|